Research Policy Analysis and Coordination

-Industrial hemp is a variety of the Cannabis sativa L. plant that contains no more than 0.3 percent concentration (on a dry weight basis) of the psychoactive compound delta-9-tetrahydrocannabinol (THC).
+Industrial hemp is a variety of the Cannabis sativa L. plant that contains no more than 0.3% concentration (on a dry weight basis) of the psychoactive compound delta-9-tetrahydrocannabinol (THC).
 Traditionally, industrial hemp has been used for manufacturing purposes rather than any psychoactive or therapeutic effects.

-In December 2018, Congress passed the Agricultural Improvement Act of 2018 (commonly known as the 2018 Farm Bill), legalizing hemp production pursuant to United States Department of Agriculture (USDA) regulations.
+In December 2018, Congress passed the Agricultural Improvement Act of 2018, commonly known as the 2018 Farm Bill, which legalized hemp production pursuant to federal USDA regulations.
 Prior to the 2018 Farm Bill, industrial hemp was included within the federal Controlled Substances Act definition of marijuana as a Schedule I drug and under the purview of the Drug Enforcement Administration (DEA).
 The 2018 Farm Bill amended the federal Controlled Substances Act to exclude hemp and hemp derivatives from the definition of marijuana.
 Thus, industrial hemp is no longer a Schedule I Controlled Substance.
-Nevertheless, hemp research must be conducted in compliance with both federal and State of California law and regulations.
+Nevertheless, hemp research must be conducted in compliance with both Federal and California law and regulations.

 Specific to USDA regulations, hemp may only be cultivated by entities operating in a state that has received USDA approval for its state plan, or, in the absence of such a state plan, by a grower that has applied for and obtained a license directly from the federal USDA.
-As of the publishing of this Guidance memo, the USDA has not yet promulgated regulations for industrial hemp production nor approved state regulatory plans or licenses.
-This means that there are several remaining implementation issues, which will require further Federal and State rulemaking or guidance.
+The USDA has provided a list of submissions and approval status of State and Tribal hemp production plans.
 In addition to USDA, the 2018 Farm Bill explicitly preserved the FDA’s authority to regulate products containing cannabis or cannabis-derived compounds as a drug subject to FDA oversight.

-Applicable State law can be found in Division 24 of the state Food and Agricultural Code, which, though it exempts Established Agricultural Research Institutions (like UC) from many of the requirements that apply to commercial hemp growers, does set out requirements that apply to research institutions, as discussed below.
-California is still developing regulations and policies that apply to hemp cultivation in the state, and is providing updates through CDFA’s webpage.
+Applicable State law can be found in Division 24 of the state Food and Agricultural Code, which, though it exempts Established Agricultural Research Institutions (like UC) from many of the requirements that apply to commercial hemp growers, does set out requirements that apply to research institutions.
+California has developed regulations and policies that apply to hemp cultivation in the state, and is providing updates through CDFA’s webpage.